 - It is better to take risks early on in the game because there is usually time to recover.

 - Always consider, in order of priority.
 Can you hit?
 Are you able to secure a point?
 Can you move a checker to safety?

 - Try not to put your checkers out of play.
 For example, putting a stack of checkers on your ace point is a waste of material that could be put to better use elsewhere on the board.

-- If you have to leave blots, try to leave them out of range of a direct hit from a single die.
+- If you have to leave blots, try to leave them out of range of a direct hit (6 or less) from a single die.

 - Can you hit and secure a point or move the checker to safety?